Rudikza/ruby-ruby-rudi/source/_posts/2013-11-18-guard-rspec-deprecation-warning-the-cli-option-is-deprecated.markdown

 {% endcodeblock %}

 with this one:

 {% codeblock lang:ruby [Guardfile] %}
   guard 'rspec', :cmd=>'rpec --drb', all_on_start: false, all_after_pass: false do
 {% endcodeblock %}

+removes the deprecation warning and guard/RSpec run as expected.